 Interest | 209 | 222 | 214 | -2.3% | -5.9% |

-Profit Before Tax (PBT) | (245) | 160 | 14 | - | - |
+Profit Before Tax (PBT) | (245) | 160 | 14 | N/A | N/A |

-Tax Expenses | 28 | 47 | 1 | - | -40.4% |
+Tax Expenses | 28 | 47 | 1 | N/A | -40.4% |

-Net Profit after all taxes (PAT) | (273) | 113 | 13 | - | - |
+Net Profit after all taxes (PAT) | (273) | 113 | 13 | N/A | N/A |

-The key questions for future quarters are:
+The critical questions for Repro India’s future earnings and valuation are: